Pure-UI/pure/README.md

 Regular.use( Pure );
 ```

-maybe you want to register pure components in another namespace
+if you want to register pure components in another namespace

 ```js
 var AnotherNameSpace = Regular.extend({});